craftercms/docs/source/by-role/developer/templated/index.rst

 Pages aggregate content from components as needed and are associated with a FreeMarker template that can render the final page.
 The choice of HTML tools and frameworks doesn't matter to CrafterCMS.
 Developers can use whatever front-end technology they want.
-For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <newIa-developer-headless>`
+For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <developer-headless>`

-When you're ready for development, and if you use Docker, review :ref:`newIa-local-dev-with-docker`.
+When you're ready for development, and if you use Docker, review :ref:`local-dev-with-docker`.

 The following details building templated projects, its purpose and examples.